akshithkonda1/nexus-secure-ai-engine/docs/TEST_OPERATIONS_GUIDE.md

 1. Implement the new engine class (e.g., `ryuzen.engine.toron_v3.ToronEngineV3`).
 2. Ensure it exposes at least one of: `process(prompt: str)`, `run(prompt: str)`, `handle_request(prompt: str)`, or `execute(prompt: str)`.
 3. Update `ENGINE_PATH` to the new dotted path.
-4. Run the TestOps frontend and use **Engine Validation** via `/tests/validate_engine`.
+4. Run the TestOps frontend and use **Engine Validation** via `/tests/validate_engine` or the `/engine_health` gate.
-5. Proceed only when validation shows ✅, then type **Begin testing** and start the suite.
+5. Proceed only when validation shows ✅, then type **Begin testing** on the gate and start the suite.

 ### Engine Validation Flow

 - User opens TestOps Dashboard
-- TestOps calls `/tests/validate_engine`
+- TestOps calls `/engine_health` at the gate and `/tests/validate_engine` inside the dashboard
-- If OK → green banner
+- If OK → green banners
 - User types `Begin testing`
 - User clicks “RUN FULL TEST SUITE”
 - SSE stream + status view display progress